patrickschulz/openPCells/README.md

 The key point of this framework is independency of any layout tool such as cadence virtuoso.
 In order to achieve this, the core generators are written in lua and generate platform-independent files describing the cell.
 In the layout tool the files are read and the actual shapes are drawn.
-For this, interfacing/exporting code is provided (currently for virtuoso, magic, gds, tikz (LaTeX) and svg; other interfaces are easy to add).
+For this, interfacing/exporting code is provided (currently for virtuoso, magic, gds, tikz (LaTeX) and svg; other export types are easy to add).
 A second important point for this project is technology independece.
 This is achieved by working in generic layers ('gate', 'metal1') and mapping that with
 (simple-to-write) layermaps.